shinchin136/bewd_class/README.md

-This is my favorite git repo
+This is my second favorite git repo